Darwen Old Wanderers F.C.: Foundation and early years

-The club was formed in 1879, and the first reported game for the club was against Livesey Grasshoppers at the start of the 1882-83 season, as part of a series of matches hosted by Blackburn Olympic.
+The club was formed in 1879, and the first reported game for the club was against Livesey Grasshoppers at the start of the 1882–83 season, as part of a series of matches hosted by Blackburn Olympic.

-The club's first seasons were low key, with the Wanderers first coming to local attention in 1882-83, by reaching the third round of the Lancashire Senior Cup, having beaten the Liverpool Football Club 6-4 in the first round.
-In the third round, the Wanderers lost to Padiham F.C.
+The club's first seasons were low key, with the Wanderers first coming to local attention in 1882–83, by reaching the third round of the Lancashire Senior Cup, having beaten the Liverpool Football Club 6–4 in the first round.
+In the third round, the Wanderers lost to Padiham.

 Increasing impact

-Its first impact on the football world was when the club beat Bolton Wanderers 2-1 in the first round of the competition in 1883-84; a result which was considered a surprise by the club itself, with the Liverpool Mercury remarking that "a greater surprise than was witnessed at Bolton on Saturday is not likely to take place throughout the competition for the Lancashire Cup”.
+Its first impact on the football world was when the club beat Bolton Wanderers 2–1 in the first round of the competition in 1883–84; a result which was considered a surprise by the club itself, with the Liverpool Mercury remarking that "a greater surprise than was witnessed at Bolton on Saturday is not likely to take place throughout the competition for the Lancashire Cup”.
 The only two downsides were that one of the Wanderers, Marsden, broke his leg after an accidental collision with a team-mate, and that the referee, a Mr Ormerod from Accrington, was attacked by the aghast home crowd.

-The Wanderers made it through to the quarter-finals of the local competition, and were not disgraced in a 2-1 defeat at the mighty Blackburn Rovers, although the club's style was described as "rough".
+The Wanderers made it through to the quarter-finals of the local competition, and were not disgraced in a 2–1 defeat at the mighty Blackburn Rovers, although the club's style was described as "rough".